Hacking into the Universities in Singapore: Is There a Laxity in Security?

 There were no revelations for the identities of the hackers in the previous attacks on NUS and NTU as of April 2017.
-However, they believed to have infiltrated the networks of the two institutions to steal government-related information.
-This is because universities got into involvement with government-linked projects for the defence, foreign affairs and transport sectors.
+However, they believed to have infiltrated the networks of these universities in Singapore to steal government-related information.
+This is because universities got into involvement with government-linked projects for the defence, foreign affairs, and transport sectors.

 There was also another cybersecurity attack earlier in 2017.
-It breached into the personal data of 850 national servicemen and Ministry of Defence staff.
+It breached into the personal data of 850 national servicemen and the Ministry of Defence staff.